Enso21/Stories/docs/markdown/the-questionnaire.md

 ## The Questionnaire

 > Thank you to everyone who has answered the questionnaire.
 I appreciate everyone who has taken the time out of their day to answer a real grab-bag of random questions, regardless if it was just a few questions or the entire thing.
 It has been a really fun component of my life in the last year or so.
-If I mispell your or another person's name, do let me know.
+If I misspell your or another person's name, do let me know.

 1. Are you vaccinated for Hepatatis B?
 (Huy)
 2. Have you heard of Brokeback Mountain?
 (Huy and Ryan X.)